mathigon/textbooks/content/triangles-and-trigonometry/content.md

     // And there you have your pythagorean triple!
 You can check that a2 + b2 = c2.

 ----

+## Isosceles and Equilateral Triangles

 > id: isosceles
+> section: isosceles-and-equilateral
 > sectionStatus: dev

-## Isosceles and Equilateral Triangles

 Other then right-angled triangles, there are a few other triangles with special properties.
 In this section we’ll have a look at some of them.